100% hardwood logs dried to below 20% moisture content, perfect for wood burning stoves and all fires, indoors and out.

 Kiln dried firewood value pack consisting of a mix of sizes.
 100% hardwood logs dried to below 20% moisture content, perfect for outdoor cooking.

-Firewood quality is now more important than ever as more and more people install wood burning stoves and the message about quality spreads.
+Firewood quality in Herefordshire is now more important than ever as more and more people install wood burning stoves and there is a greater focus on particulate emissions.
 But what is, best quality firewood and how do you get the best firewood burn quality.

 Quite simply it’s all about moisture content.
 The drier the wood the better it burns.
-Freshly cut wood will contain about 60-70% moisture content depending on species but to achieve the best firewood burn quality, the wood must be dried to below 25% moisture content, but it’s almost a case of the drier the better.
+Freshly cut wood will contain about 60-70% moisture content depending on species but to achieve the best firewood burn quality, the wood must be dried to below 20% moisture content, but it’s almost a case of the drier the better.
 This ensures a clean burn with maximum heat output.
+Most importantly for a guarantee of quality, only buy wood that approved under the Woodsure Ready to Burn scheme.
+In 2021 it becomes law that any volume sold below 2m3 must be Ready to Burn approved.

 It takes a long time to season wood naturally – up to three years.
 Be careful when buying your logs and make sure you get a full understanding of the quality you are buying.
-Many suppliers will claim the wood has been ‘down’ for two years and therefore dry.
+Many suppliers will claim the wood has been ‘down’ for two years and therefore dry and nowadays many suppliers will say their logs are kiln dried.
 That does not mean it’s dry.
 It is not about the time the tree has been cut down, but more about how the wood is stored.
 It must be sawn into log size, split and stored under cover for meaningful seasoning to take place.
 The best thing to do is check the moisture on delivery with a moisture meter.

 Hardwood Firewood versus Softwood Firewood